Safran Electronics & Defense: Organization

 The company has three divisions: Avionics, Optronics & Defense and Safran Electronics.
 Today, it has nine facilities in France and twelve subsidiaries spread across four continents.

 Activity

 Safran Electronics & Defense is a technology company that develops civil and military solutions for sea, land, air and space applications.

 For example, in the field of optronics, the company developed the non-penetrating periscope for the Barracuda submarine, the FELIN system (an integrated infantry soldier combat suite), infrared scope and cameras for helicopters and tanks, as well as the Sperwer and Patroller drone systems.

 In terms of avionics, the company provides numerous types of equipment, ranging from the electric flight control system for the NH90 helicopter to the information system for the Airbus A380, as well as inertial navigation systems and engine control systems.

-Finally, in the space sector, Safran manufactures high-performance space optics used on satellites such as MeteoSat and Gaia.
+For the space sector, Safran manufactures high-performance space optics used on satellites such as MeteoSat and Gaia.